VOCdevShy/Q-Learning_Frozen_Lake/README.md

 qtable[state, action] = qtable[state, action] + alpha * (reward + gamma * np.max(qtable[next_state, :]) - qtable[state, action])
 ```

-- `qtable[state, action]`: This refers to the current value of action 'action' in state 'state' of the Q-table.
+- `qtable[state, action]`: This refers to the current value of action (0, 1, 2, 3 (LEFT, DOWN, RIGHT, UP)) in state (number of the case) of the Q-table.
 This is the value we will update.
 - `alpha`: This is the learning rate.
 It controls the extent to which new information will be integrated into the old values of the Q-table.
 A high value means that new information will have a greater impact on existing values, while a low value means they will have a lesser impact.
-- `reward`: This is the immediate reward obtained after taking action in state .
-This reward is equals to a postive float.
+- `reward`: This is the immediate reward obtained after taking action in state.
+This reward is equals to a positive float (1.0).
 - `gamma`: This is the discount factor.
 It represents the importance of future rewards compared to immediate rewards.
 A gamma close to 1 gives great importance to future rewards, while a gamma close to 0 gives similar importance to all rewards, whether immediate or future.
 - `np.max(qtable[next_state, :])`: This is the maximum value among all possible actions in the next state (next_state).
 This represents the best estimate of the future value that the agent can obtain from the next state.